heishia/ppop_link/docs/PPOP_AUTH_SETUP.md

 1. User clicks "Sign in with PPOP" button
 2. Frontend requests login URL from backend (/api/auth/oauth/login)
 3. User is redirected to PPOP Auth login page
-4. User authenticates with PPOP Auth
+4. User authenticates with PPOP Auth (email/phone verification handled here)
+5. PPOP Auth validates credentials and checks for duplicates
-5. PPOP Auth redirects to callback URL with authorization code
+6. PPOP Auth redirects to callback URL with authorization code
-6. Frontend sends code to backend (/api/auth/oauth/callback)
+7. Frontend sends code to backend (/api/auth/oauth/callback)
-7. Backend exchanges code for tokens with PPOP Auth
+8. Backend exchanges code for tokens with PPOP Auth
-8. Backend verifies token using JWKS and creates/retrieves user
+9. Backend verifies token using JWKS and syncs user info to local DB
-9. Tokens and user info returned to frontend
+10. Tokens and user info returned to frontend
-10. Frontend stores tokens and redirects to dashboard
+11. Frontend stores tokens and redirects to dashboard
 ```

+**Note:** All authentication, verification, and duplicate checking happens in steps 4-5 at PPOP Auth.
+PPOPLINK only handles token verification and user data synchronization.

 ## API Endpoints